Greginkansas/-openhab-openhab1wiki/MAX!-CUL-Binding.md

     maxcul:refreshInterval=60000
     # set timezone you want the units to be set to - default is Europe/London
     maxcul:timezone=Europe/London
+    # set baud rate for the CUL
+    maxcul:baudrate=38400
+    # set parity
+    maxcul:parity=0

 # Item Configuration

 Some quick Examples:
 * `Number RadTherm1 { maxcul="RadiatorThermostat:JEQ1234565" }` - will return/set the thermostat temperature of radiator thermostat with the serial number JEQ1234565
-* `Number RadThermBatt { maxcul="RadiatorThermostat:JEQ1234565:feature=battery" }`- will return the battery level of JEQ0304492
+* `Number RadThermBatt { maxcul="RadiatorThermostat:JEQ1234565:feature=battery" }`- will return the battery level of radiator thermostat with the serial number JEQ0304492, if supported by the thermostat
-* `Number wallThermTemp { maxcul="WallThermostat:JEQ1234566:feature=temperature" }` - will return the temperature of a wall mounted thermostat with serial number JEQ1234566
+* `Number wallThermTemp { maxcul="WallThermostat:JEQ1234566:feature=temperature" }` - will return the measured temperature of a wall mounted thermostat with serial number JEQ1234566
 * `Number wallThermSet { maxcul="WallThermostat:JEQ1234566:feature=thermostat" }` - will set/return the desired temperature of a wall mounted thermostat with serial number JEQ1234566
-* `Switch pushBtn { maxcul="PushButton:JEQ1234567" }` - ON maps to Auto, OFF maps to Eco
+* `Switch pushBtn { maxcul="PushButton:JEQ1234567" }` - ON maps to Auto, OFF maps to Eco of the push button with serial number JEQ1234567
 * `Switch pair { maxcul="PairMode" }` - Switch only, ON enables pair mode for 60s.
 Will automatically switch off after this time.
 * `Switch listen { maxcul="ListenMode" }` - Switch only, puts binding into mode where it doesn't process messages - just listens to traffic, parses and outputs it in the log.
 Mainly used for debugging and checking behaviours.
 Can monitor devices associated with another controller, e.g a Max!
 Cube.
 * `Number txCredit { maxcul="CreditMonitor" }` - Will be updated with the latest value for the TX credit whenever it receives an update or command to a maxcul binding item.
 This number is used to adhere to the 1% transmission time rule.
 The 1% rule is enforced by the CUL USB device firmware.